Campus-Molndal-CLOH24/FirstTurnIn_NiklasH/CLO24_FirstTurnInNiklasH/Documentation.md

-### Documentation for the first turn-in-assigmnet for CLO24
+### Documentation for the first turn-in-assignment for CLO24
 ## Student: Niklas Häll

 ## Planning / concept: